Harry deLeyer: Emigration to the United States

 One pilot that Harry found died soon after he was brought back to the farm.
 The deLeyers buried him, and sent his dog tags back to his parents in North Carolina.
 In 1950 the pilot's parents sponsored Harry and his wife to come live in the United States.
 DeLeyer spent four years on a tobacco farm in North Carolina, showing horses on the weekends.
-He and his family moved to Long Island in 1954, where he became the riding instructor at the all-girls Knox School in St. James, N.Y.
+He and his family moved to Long Island in 1954, where he became the riding instructor at the all-girls Knox School in St. James.

 Snowman

 In 1956 deLeyer attended a horse auction in Pennsylvania.
 Arriving late to the auction (which was over) he observed the unsold horses being loaded into a truck, headed for the slaughterhouse.
-A large white horse, which seemed healthy and strong, caught his eye.
-A retired plow horse headed to the slaughterhouse, he bought it, for $80.
+A large grey horse, which seemed healthy and strong, caught his eye.
+A retired plow horse headed to the slaughterhouse, he bought it for $80.
 Upon arriving home, his daughter named the horse "Snowman."

 The gentle Snowman was used as a training horse for beginners.
-Some time later deLeyer agreed to sell the horse to a neighbor, and this is when an unexpected discovery was made.
-The horse left the neighbor's corral and made his way home to deLeyer's; this happened a couple times and the sale was reversed.
+Some time later deLeyer agreed to sell the horse to a neighbour, and this is when an unexpected discovery was made.
+The horse left the neighbour's corral and made his way home to deLeyer's; this happened a couple times and the sale was reversed.
 Following the horse's miraculous escape, which could only be accomplished by the horse jumping a number of high fences, deLeyer began working with the horse on his jumping, which appeared to be an extraordinary natural ability of Snowman.

 After two years of training deLeyer rode Snowman in a local competition, easily taking the Blue Ribbon in the jumper class.
 More shows, more Blue Ribbons.
 National shows, national championships!

 At their first appearance in Madison Square Garden, 1958, Snowman and deLeyer took the blue ribbon.
 Snowman was named "Horse of the Year" by the American Horse Shows Association (today the United States Equestrian Federation) and won the Professional Horsemen's Association championship, making him one of the few horses to win what was then considered the sport's triple crown.

 The press and the public loved Snowman, and his rags to riches story.
 In 1959 deLeyer and Snowman once again took the Blue Ribbon at Madison Square Garden, and Snowman was again named "Horse of the Year."

 DeLeyer and Snowman traveled the world, delighting fans wherever they went.
 They appeared on numerous TV shows, and were genuine celebrities.

 Harry deLeyer continued to compete, and perform exhibitions, with Snowman, though less frequently as the horse aged.
 In 1969 Snowman officially retired at Madison Square Garden, to a standing ovation as the crowd sang "Auld Lang Syne."
 Snowman died in 1974 (kidney failure).